-It’s common for men who suffer from ED and PE to be confused by all the options available.
+It’s common for men who and women who suffer from orgasm problems, ED and PE to be confused by all the options available.
 When trying to end the problem it can be challenging to navigate between fact and fiction.
 For example, the ED and PE diet and exercise myth.
 What about ED and PE drugs?
-Are they safe?
+Or male and female hormone replacement therapy?
+Are they necessary and safe?
 Do they solve the problem or are they a temporary fix?
-Does sex therapy actually solve PE and ED?
+Does sex therapy actually solve sexual dysfunctions?

 We’ve already seen that it’s a possibility.